kingwingfly/rom-cache/rom-cache/README.md

 Trait `Cacheable` is provided to let user define how to `load` and `store` data in Secondary Storage.

+`get` and `get_mut` will lock the `CacheGroup`, then load and upgrade LRU.

 1. get (RwLockReadGuard)
 - cache hit: return `CacheRef` from cache.
+- cache busy: `CacheError::Busy`, cannot evict LRU-chosen `CacheLine` since being used.
-- cache miss: `CacheError::Miss`.
+- cache locked: `CacheError::Locked`, cannot read-lock while writing.

-2. get mut (RwLockWriteGuard)
+2. get_mut (RwLockWriteGuard)
-- cache hit: return `CacheMut` from cache, and dereference `CacheMut` sets `CacheLine` dirty.
+- cache hit: return `CacheMut` from cache, and dereference `CacheMut` will set `CacheLine` dirty.
-- cache miss: `CacheError::Miss`
-3. load
-- cache hit: upgrade LRU.
-- cache miss and find empty line: load data from Secondary Storage (`Cacheable::load()`).
-- cache miss and no empty line: LRU algorithm to evict data.
+- cache busy: `CacheError::Busy`, cannot evict LRU-chosen `CacheLine` since being used.
+- cache locked: `CacheError::Locked`, cannot write-lock while reading or writeing.

 Any **dirty** `CacheLine` will be written back (`Cacheable::store()`) to Secondary Storage when evicted.